celesterobinson/lyricle/README.md

 ## Future Ideas

 I want to eventually utilize more of what the API offers.
 The goal is to display more track info when each song is displayed, and possibly find a way to pull up a youtube video of the song.

+Allow user to favorite songs they love so they can quickly access the lyrics of those songs.

 I would also love for users to be able to create accounts, so they can see their own favorites.